These nonprofit lenders often offer competitive rates — but you’ll have to join to qualify.

 - Limited services.
 Many local credit unions only have a handful of ATMs and locations.
 While this might not affect your loan, you could have trouble accessing your checking or savings account if you move.

 Consider these factors before applying

-If you feel you might have problems in making timely repayments, it’s important to consider how a personal loan would fit into your budget.
+If you feel you might have problems in making timely repayments, consider how a personal loan would fit into your budget.
 Making late payments will have you paying additional fees and can damage your credit.

 What do I need to apply for a credit union personal loan?

 To get a personal loan from a credit union, you first need to become a member.
 Each credit union has different stipulations for joining, this is called the field of membership.
 Eligibility can be determined by many factors – where you live, your employer, your family and any sort of activity within the community where the credit union operates.
 Once you’re a member, there will be certain requirements when applying for a personal loan, such as:

 - Personal identification.
 Driver’s license, state identification card, Social Security card or passport.

 - Personal details.
 Verification of address with either a copy of a lease or any recent utility or credit card bills.
 Also, proof of past or current income with W-2s, recent pay stubs or bank statements.